awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 +  `--source-region` — The AWS Region that the encrypted read replica is created in\.
 If `source-region` is not specified, you must specify a `pre-signed-url` value\.
 A `pre-signed-url` is an URL that contains a Signature Version 4 signed request for the `CreateDBInstanceReadReplica` operation that is called in the source AWS Region that the read replica is created from\.
 To learn more about `pre-signed-url`, see [ `CreateDBInstanceReadReplica`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.
 +  `--source-db-instance-identifier` — The DB instance identifier for the encrypted read replica that is created\.
 This identifier must be in the ARN format for the source AWS Region\.
 The AWS Region specified in `source-db-instance-identifier` must match the AWS Region specified as `source-region`\.
 +  `--db-instance-identifier` — The identifier for the encrypted read replica in the destination AWS Region\.
-+  `--kms-key-id` — The AWS KMS key identifier for the key to use to encrypt the read replica in the destination AWS Region\.
++  `--kms-key-id` — The AWS KMS key identifier for the customer master key \(CMK\) to use to encrypt the read replica in the destination AWS Region\.

 The following code creates a read replica in the `us-west-2` Region\.